-Plus, if you can do your job online anyone with internet access can too, so you’re competing globally, not just locally, to keep it.
+Plus, if you can do your job online, anyone with internet access can too.
+That means you’re competing globally, not just locally, to keep it.

 Before I “pretired,” I felt the need to work extra hard and stay connected extra long to prove to my bosses and colleagues that I wasn’t slacking off when I worked from home.

-Now that Kim and I are our own bosses, we don’t have to worry about that.
-But we still have our family and friends’ misperception to deal with.
+I don’t have to worry about that now that I’m my own boss.
+But I still have my family and friends’ misperception to deal with.

-They have a hard time believing we need to work, so they ask us to do stuff they’d never ask an office worker with a “real job” to do, like walk their dogs the middle of the day.
-And sometimes they unfairly resent us for turning down invites for things like golf or hikes in the middle of our workday.
+They have a hard time believing I have work to do, so they ask me to do stuff they’d never ask an office worker with a “real job” to do, like to walk their dogs the middle of the day.
+And sometimes they unfairly resent me for turning down last-second, middle-of-the-workday invites for things like golf or hikes.

 People still perceive “working from home” as “not seriously working,” so it’s a disadvantage.